govarguz/ExercisesCSSP/README.md

 # ExercisesCSSP
 Repository with some hints and solutions of exercises for the Computational Simulations in Statistical Physics Courses, imparted at the Johannes Gutenberg University in Mainz.
-Part of the Interdisciplinary Master in Physics.
+Part of the Interdisciplinary Master in Material Science.

 Contents: